antoniukoff/InfernoEngine/README.md

 # Inferno Engine

+## Overview
-Welcome to the Inferno Engine, an advanced, versatile game engine designed to empower developers to bring their creative visions to life.
-With a focus on performance and ease of use, the Inferno Engine includes a range of features tailored for building immersive game experiences.
+Inferno Engine is a homemade and versatile game engine developed with a focus on performance and ease of use. the Inferno Engine offers a range of features tailored to assist in building immersive (currently)2D game experiences.

 ## Table of Contents
 1. [Installation](#installation)